 in lieu of a requiem, which, before the Reformation, was performed in the same place for the soul of Henry VII.
 The rectory of Slimbridge, in Gloucestershire, is charged with an annual payment of ten pounds for the performance of this service.

 The college had received the advowson (the right to nominate a priest) of the living in Slimbridge from Lord Berkeley in 1484 in return for daily prayers and keeping an obit for him after his death.
 Henry VII then inherited the estate and allowed Magdalen to keep the advowson in return for the same service being accorded him, albeit with the prayer offered annually instead of daily (on 3 or 4 October).
-The college also succesfully petitioned to have £10 a year provided to them from the Slimbridge tithes, which subsequently went towards funding the May Day ceremony.
+The college also succesfully petitioned to be paid £10 a year from the Slimbridge tithes, which subsequently went towards funding the May Day ceremony.

-Magdalen tower was built between 1492 and 1508-9 and it is possible that some kind of May Day dedication may have occurred (the bells being installed in 1504-5).
-Nevertheless, the first reference to it was in the seventeenth century when Richard Parsons mentioned a £10 payment made by the Rector of Magdalen College to keep up an ancient custom involving the choral ministers saluting Flora with ‘vocal music of several parts’.
+Magdalen Tower was built between 1492 and 1508-9 and it is possible that some kind of dedication on a May Day could have occurred (the bells being installed in 1504-5).
+The earliest reference to an annual ceremony there on 1 May was made by Anthony Wood in 1674.
+He claimed there was an ancient custom involving the choral ministers saluting Flora with ‘vocal music of several parts’.
 This joyful entertainment was said to have given ‘great content to the neighbourhood, and auditors underneath’.
-Yet in 1688, during the college’s dispute with James II, there was also a reference to the tradition being neglected for ‘want of choristers and clerks’.
-In 1749, John Pointer confirmed that the event, which had originally involved a requiem being sung for Henry VII’s soul, had become a merry May-day concert.
+Yet in 1688, during the college’s dispute with James II, the tradition did not occur at all for ‘want of choristers and clerks’.
+By 1749, John Pointer confirmed that the event, which had originally involved a requiem being sung for Henry VII’s soul, had become a merry May-day concert.
 It started at 4 o’clock in the morning and lasted nearly two hours, before being concluded with the ringing of the tower’s bells.
-That may well have been the kind of event that continued until the end of the eighteenth century.
+That may well have been the kind of proceedings that continued until the end of the eighteenth century.

-The hymn Te Deum patrem colimus (‘We worship you, O God the Father’) was written by organist and choirmaster (1665-86), Benjamin Rogers and was regularly used in the college as its ‘after grace’ (the words thought to be written by Thomas Smith, Fellow of the college from 1666-92).
-It is unclear when this was added to the ceremony.
+The hymn Te Deum patrem colimus (‘We worship you, O God the Father’) was written by organist and choirmaster (1665-86), Benjamin Rogers, and was regularly used in the college as its ‘after grace’ (the words thought to have been written by Thomas Smith, Fellow of the college from 1666-92).
+It is unclear when this was added to the May Day ceremony.
 Dr Routh, President from 1791-1854, suggested it had previously been accidentally introduced, when only the choir and the organist showed up.
-The latter supposedly made them sing the hymn, although it wasn’t until around the 1790s that it assumed a more central role in the proceedings.
+The latter supposedly made them sing the hymn, although it wasn’t until around the 1790s that it started to assume a more central role in the proceedings.

 Early Victorian changes

-One of the most influential accounts about the event came from Revd J. R. Bloxam, Fellow of Magdalen from 1835-63, who suggests that in the early eighteenth century the ceremony had became unruly and ‘irreverent’.
+One of the most influential accounts about the event came from Revd J. R. Bloxam, Fellow of Magdalen from 1835-63, who recalled that in the early eighteenth century the ceremony had became unruly and ‘irreverent’.
 The main appeal for the choristers appeared to be the opportunity of throwing rotten eggs down on those below, an issue that was tackled by the principal porter tapping their pockets before they climbed the stairs.
-More regimented rules were then implemented in 1844, which included certain protocols, like choristers wearing surpluses.
-Bloxam was a tractarian who wanted to focus attention back on the religious significance of the ceremony.
-Although he is often credited with reviving that part of the festival, from the 1870s onwards there was more speculation about whether the event had had some pagan connections.
+More regimented rules were implemented in 1844, which included certain protocols, like choristers wearing surpluses.
+Bloxam was a tractarian who wanted to focus the attention back on the religious significance of the ceremony.
+Although he is often credited with reviving that part of the proceedings, by the middle of the Victorian period there was also more speculation about whether the event had had some pagan connections.

 A town or gown event?

-Oxford has a long history of tensions between town and gown and there was certainly a degree of antagonism between the sides when it came to May Morning.
+Oxford has a long history of tensions between town and gown and there was certainly some antagonism between the sides when it came to May Morning.
 The Magdalen ceremony was viewed by some as being essentially a college event for those who were above – in both senses of the word – the masses below.
-This sense of divide was not helped by a period in which the townsfolk used May horns to try and drown out the proceedings on the tower.
-The latter were being used from at least the eighteenth century, although it was not until the nineteenth century that they were used in a more confrontational manner.
-The practice appears to have been dying out by the end of the Victorian period, though, partly because the police tried to clamp down on the excessive noise that was being produced so early in the morning.
-By that point, the event had become associated with other forms of revelry, like Jack-in-the-Greens, children wearing garlands – one of a variety of ways to solicit money – and companies parading decorated horse and carts around the area.
+This sense of divide was not helped by a period in which the townsfolk used May horns to try to drown out the proceedings on the tower.
+The instruments were around from at least the early eighteenth century, although it was not until the nineteenth century that they were deployed in a more confrontational manner.
+The practice was dying out by the end of the Victorian period, however, partly because the police had started to clamp down on the excessive noise that was being produced so early in the morning.
+By that point, the event had become associated with all kinds of other revelry, like Jack-in-the-Greens, children wearing garlands – one of a variety of ways to solicit money – and companies parading decorated horse and carts around the area.
 Indeed, a number of newspapers commented that the widening range of pastimes connected with May Morning was testament to the growing popularity and prowess of the festival.